 During this module practical strategies and examples for engaging and sustaining coalitions were shared.
 Topics included options for coalition structure (e.g. formal, informal, or joining another coalition) and ways to engage coalition members and increase their participation and ownership of coalition activities.
 Several counties presented examples, including Amador, Glenn, Lake, Monterey, Napa, Orange, Riverside, Santa Cruz, and Tulare.
 Tips for coalition maintenance and further ideas to promote sustainability were also shared.
 The Module closed with a brief overview of coalition resources and upcoming modules and meetings.

-Strategies for Populations At Disproportionate Risk for Suicide
+Strategies for Populations at Disproportionate Risk for Suicide

-Striving for Zero Learning Collaborative Online Module #6: Older Adults (August 22, 2022)
+Striving for Zero Learning Collaborative Online Module #6: Older Adults (August 31, 2022)

 This module began with an update on the 988 Suicide & Crisis Line from Shari Sinwelski from Didi Hirsch Mental Health Services.
 The Module then explored strategies to focus suicide prevention efforts based on risk, specifically older people.
 Data on older adult suicide was presented by Jonah Cox and Zoilyn Gomez from the Office of Suicide Prevention at the California Department of Public Health.
 The TA Team reviewed key risk and protective factors for late life suicide and provided an overview of focused strategies for older adult suicide prevention.
 Tanya Bautista and Taishawna Alexander from the California Department of Aging shared programs and resources to support local planning and partnerships, and Mia Grigg described the Friendship Line’s services and supports.
 We then heard from two counties that have implemented successful strategies for enhancing protective factors and identifying suicide risk and depression for older people.
 Travis Lyon shared information about the county’s innovative elder outreach program, and Noah Whitaker described Tulare County’s Older Adult Hopelessness Screening Program and their Area Agency on Agency partnership to address the digital divide.
 The Module closed with a brief overview of the Know the Signs Suicide Prevention Week Activation Kit, which includes specific resources to support upstream suicide prevention for older people.